edgafner/.github/profile/README.md

 # Dorkag

 We build IDE plugins for JetBrains to boost developer productivity.
-Our plugins include GideaBrowser, QueryFlag, and AZD, designed to streamline workflow and simplify coding.
+Our plugins include GBROWSER, QueryFlag, and AZD, designed to streamline workflow and simplify coding.
 With years of experience, we understand the challenges of software development and aim to make the process easier and more efficient for our users.